kubewarden/kubewarden.io/content/blog/2025/07/kubewarden-1.27-release.md

 [spdx-sbom-generator](https://github.com/opensbom-generator/spdx-sbom-generator)
 tool.
 All our GitHub Actions now use [Syft](https://github.com/anchore/syft) to generate SBOM files.
-The generated files are slightly different due to the change in tooling, but users should not be concerned, as the files are equivalent.
+The generated files are slightly different due to the change in tooling, but users should not be concerned, the files are equivalent.

 ## Getting in touch